markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x17 - CLOTHOID SPIRAL

+Unihabited worlds in inhabited systems have frightening new residents.

+Warlords begin their conquest of unmonitored former Dragon-Kadzai worlds.

+The Conclave makes a major announcement.

 ### EPISODE 02x16 - PREDATORS

 A terrifying enemy reveals itself to be more powerful than when first encountered.